Toco toucan: Behavior and ecology

 Toco toucans are typically seen when flying or feeding in treetops, hopping from branch to branch.
 Their flight is somewhat undulating because they switch between heavy flapping and gliding when flying.
-Toco toucans, like other toucans, have large home ranges, with an average size of 86 hectare.
+Toco toucans, like other toucans, have large home ranges, with an average size of 86 ha.
 They are more widely dispersed than other toucans, who do not cross large bodies of water, and are able to sustain flight across water bodies over 5 km wide.

 Toco toucans are less active during the day, occasionally resting in treetops.
 They are less gregarious than other toucans and usually feed alone or in small groups at fruiting trees.
 When foraging together, toucans fly from treetop to treetop in single file.
 Members of a group will often preen each other, although this behaviour usually ends after egg-laying occurs, as mates begin to exclusively preen each other.
 After the end of the breeding season, toco toucans will sometimes form large flocks that fly around forests searching for fruit.
 These flocks may sometimes include other species like the white-throated toucan.